 Speedrunning is all about optimization and finding out what works for you.
-It’s also fun way to improve your skill and show how dedicated to a game you are.
+It’s also a fun way to improve your skills and show how dedicated to a game you are.
 Always explore different routes and options for your runs.
 You never know if you’re going to find the one trick to get you a world record.
 As always have fun and happy running!

 We post articles every week, make sure you’re not missing any by following us on Facebook and Twitter.
 Biohazard Declassified is an independent fan site that provides insight into Resident Evil and the survival horror genre.
 If you like our work and want to support us, then would you kindly support our work by donating to our Patreon?